mdtanker/RIS_gravity_inversion/README.md

 #### Features
 * look into GMT gravprisms for method comparison, or for vertically varying density (via stacks of prisms)
 * increase grid spacing of buffer zone
     * use discretize package, rioxarray.pad_box or xarray.pad
 * implement depth-dependent density
     * both ice and sediment (like harmonica.tesseroid_gravity)

+* for gmt surface:
+    * from Scheinert et al. 2016 "It is recommended to use values of 0.25, ... , 0.3 for potential field data, whereas a larger tension factor (0.35) should be used for topography data [Wessel and Smith, 2015].
+Here a tension factor of 0.3 was utilized."
+    * use this for creating a surface between constraint points

 #### Bugs
 * test with layers with NaN's (instead of ice and water elev = 0 for no ice, make nans)
 * fix Gauss-Newton Least Squares Solution
 * fix Steepest Descent Least Squares Solution
 * fix density inversion
 * fix Jacobian calculation with annulus